 The owner of a ferry between Bellaire and Benwood, West Virginia filed an injunction in court to prevent the construction of such a bridge, claiming that such a bridge would ruin his ferry enterprise.
 4 The case escalated to the Supreme Court where the injunction was lifted.
 Afterward, the B&O selected Jacob Linville, president of the Keystone Bridge Company, to fabricate the superstructure of the new Ohio River bridge.

 Construction of the new bridge foundations began on May 2, 1868, and the 3,916-foot crossing, of which 1,490 feet were approaches, opened to railroad traffic on June 21, 1871.
 4 The Bellaire approach included 43 33-foot-long arched spans, with each span consisting of 37 stones, which represented the 37 states in the United States at the time.
 The Benwood approach consisted of stone piers with nine Bollman deck trusses, four deck spans, and two Linville and Piper through spans.
 The Bollman deck trusses were fabricated by the B&O’s Mt.
-Clair Shop in Baltimore, Maryland, while the remainder spans were built by the Keystone Bridge Company.
+Clair Shop in Baltimore, Maryland, while the remaining spans were built by the Keystone Bridge Company.
 4

 Overall, the new bridge consisted of: